jacktan130802/old.jacktan130802.github.io/README.md

 Running https://jacktan130802.github.io/ will give errors as the python file are absent.
 To run the complete file, run the full zip file webapp folder (not uploaded as of now)

+# Steps
+Now i will briefly run you through how the product will run
+1)
+2)